What are Roasted Coffee Beans? Everything You Need To Know

 However, there is a compound called acrylamide that you need to look out for.
 Roasted coffee beans contain very small amounts of this compound.
 The roasting process is also known to release other chemicals like 2.3-pentanedione that can be toxic to your body.

 These chemicals will only have any noticeable effect on your body if consumed in high amounts.
 The content of these chemicals in roasted coffee beans is extremely low, which makes them quite safe for consumption.
-However, there are some steps you can take to avoid consuming too much acrylamide with your coffee.

 The Bottom Line